koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_51_semi-active-electronic-tags-with-sensing-functions.md

 # Semi-active electronic Tags with Sensing Functions
- First products on the market quite a few years (classical form of a smart card)
- Used for monitoring temperature in logistical processes (pharmaceutical products, flowers, food)
- Very short reading ranges (some 10 centimeters) and larger data storage areas (8 kBit and more)
- Costs per tag a few Euros (estimated)
- Functions:
-−
-Identification
-−
-Data storage
-−
-Sensing of different environmental parameters
+Semi-active electronic tags with sensing functions, in the classical form of a smart card, have been on the market for quite a few years.
+They are used for monitoring temperature in logistical processes, for example for pharmaceutical products, flowers and food.
+These tags typically have very short reading ranges (some tens of centimetres) but larger data storage areas (8 kBit and more), and costs per tag are estimated to be a few euros.
+Their functions include identification, data storage and the sensing of different environmental parameters.
 12 Digitization and Digitalization 14.03.2025 Slide 51